 Vice President of Global Competition and Regulatory Policy

-Krisztian Katona is Vice President of Global Competition and Regulatory Policy at the Computer and Communications Industry Association (CCIA) in Washington, DC.
-In that role, he represents CCIA and advises industry on domestic and international antitrust and competition, technology, and regulatory issues.
-Krisztian has more than seventeen years of experience, including serving at the U.S. Federal Trade Commission (FTC) as Counsel for International Antitrust responsible for multilateral antitrust affairs and cooperation with Europe and Brazil.
-In 2019, he served as a senior FTC advisor at CADE, the Brazilian antitrust agency.
-In addition, he served as an attorney in the FTC’s Technology Enforcement Division, investigating and litigating potential violations of the antitrust laws in high-technology markets.
-Previously, he worked on antitrust and competition matters in the Washington, DC office of Weil, Gotshal & Manges LLP, focusing on international mergers and investigations of alleged anticompetitive conduct and civil litigation.
+Krisztian Katona is Vice President of Global Competition and Regulatory Policy at the Computer & Communications Industry Association (CCIA) in Washington, DC.
+He represents CCIA and advises industry on domestic and international antitrust and competition, technology, and regulatory issues.
+Krisztian has more than eighteen years of professional experience, including serving at the U.S. Federal Trade Commission (FTC) as Counsel for International Antitrust responsible for multilateral antitrust affairs and international cooperation.
+In that role, he also represented the FTC and the U.S. Government in bilateral antitrust consultations and international organizations.
+In addition, he served as an attorney in the agency’s Technology Enforcement Division, investigating and litigating potential violations of the antitrust laws in technology markets.
+During his 15-year government career, he also received the FTC Award for Distinguished Service.
+Prior to the FTC, he worked on antitrust and competition matters in the Washington, DC office of Weil, Gotshal & Manges LLP.